 If you’ll be claiming credits and deductions that can lead to close scrutiny, you’ll want to bullet-proof your claims with excellent documentation.
-Scottsdale/Phoenix companies have hired us for over three decades for our small business CPA services.
+Scottsdale/Phoenix companies have hired us for over three decades for our small business CPA services. and IRS representation.
 We work hand-in-hand with our clients to give them the most in depth review of qualifications and restrictions.
 We teach them, “Claim what you have the right to claim, but remain compliant.”

 What Might Trigger an IRS Audit?

 As we’ve said in the past, there are certain claims and deductions that have a history of abuse.
 Naturally, the IRS has therefore built systems to identify possible abuses.
 Additionally, income level can play a role in how closely your return is examined.